vinit-solanki/Dockerized-TodoList-App/README.md

 ### MongoDB
 - Image: mongo:latest
 - Port: 27017 (exposed to host)
+- But, done with MongoDB Atlas with this application
 - Data persistence: Using Docker volume (`mongo_data`)

 ### Server (Node.js/Express)